The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/case-study.md

 <summary><strong>Answers</strong></summary>

 1. `express.json()` parses incoming requests with a JSON body and attaches the result to `req.body`.
 Without it, `req.body` would be `undefined` when a client sends JSON (e.g., on `POST` or `PATCH` requests).
-2. `express.static()` serves all files in a given folder as static assets. `__dirname` is a Node.js variable that holds the absolute path to the directory of the current file — in this case, the `server/` folder. `path.join(__dirname, '../frontend')` navigates one level up and into `frontend/`, so `pathToFrontend` is the absolute path to the `frontend/` folder.
+2. `express.static()` serves all files in a given folder as static assets. `__dirname` is a Node.js variable that holds the absolute path to the directory of the current file — in this case, the `swe-casestudy-5/server/` folder. `path.join(__dirname, '../frontend')` navigates one level up and into `frontend/` to create the absolute path to the `frontend/` folder which is stored in `pathToFrontend`.
 Visiting `http://localhost:8080` then delivers `frontend/index.html` automatically.
 3. `logRoutes` logs the HTTP method, URL, and timestamp for every incoming request.
-If `next()` is removed, the request would hang — the middleware would never pass control to the next handler in the chain.
+If `next()` is removed the middleware would never pass control to the next handler in the chain and since `logRoutes` doesn't send a response itself, the request would "hang" (the client would be waiting forever).
 4. Sample curl commands and responses:

 ```sh